sriram-koushik/project-euler/README.md

 # Quick start
 In order to get started and evaluate the solutions there are three approaches
 1. Checkout the project and build locally with `gradle build` and run individual classes
-2. Download the project, import in Eclipse and get it running
+2. Download the project, import in an IDE such as Eclipse as gradle project and get it running
 3. Download the files in https://github.com/sriram-koushik/project-euler/tree/master/src/main/java and run it locally

 # Choosing problems